politician/reclaim.ai/README.md

 rm -rf reclaim.png Reclaim*
 ```

+> Use `https://app.reclaim.ai/tasks` in the URL if you want to open Tasks by default rather than the planner

 ## Apple Shortcut

 Add a task from the mac menu bar or using Siri directly (or through any other mean to use shortcuts!)